21 Smart TV Hacks You Didn't Know Your TV Had

 19. All about the options: Ditch Google Play and Amazon for more app options with this smart TV hack

 If you have an Android TV system or an Amazon Fire TV stick, you might think you're limited to only downloading apps from Google Play and Amazon.
 Luckily that's not the case.

 To access a broader range of apps, you can install Aptoide TV.
 Aptoide hosts a lot of apps that are blocked by bigger, mainstream providers, so it's worth checking out their selection.

 20. Switch accounts: Add other IDs to your Apple TV

 If you're living with a family or lots of roommates, there's an easier way to share the Apple TV.
 Just go to settings, click accounts, and then click "iTunes and App Store".

 From here you can switch accounts, so that other people's purchases and downloads aren't associated with your account.

-Did you know you could create, edit, and share Microsoft documents from your Smart TV?
-There are a number of Microsoft Office apps that are free to download in the Google Play store, that will allow you to work from the comfort of your sofa.
+Did you know you can create, edit, and share Microsoft documents from your smart TV?
+There are a number of Microsoft Office apps that are free to download in the Google Play store, and that will allow you to work from the comfort of your sofa.